HMS Welland: Service

 After commissioning she was assigned to the East Coast Destroyer Flotilla of the 1st Fleet and based at Harwich.
 On 27 April 1908 the Eastern Flotilla departed Harwich for live fire and night manoeuvres.
 During these exercises HMS Attentive rammed and sank HMS Gala then damaged HMS Ribble.

 In 1909/1910 she was assigned to China Station.

 On 30 August 1912 the Admiralty directed that all destroyer classes were to be designated by letters.
 The ships of the River class were assigned to the E class and after 30 September 1913, she was known as an E-class destroyer and had the letter ‘E’ painted on the hull below the bridge area and on either the fore or aft funnel.

 In July 1914 she was on the China Station based at Hong Kong tendered to HMS Triumph.
-She deployed with China Squadron to Tsingtao to blockade the German base.
+She deployed with China Squadron to Qingdao to blockade the German base.
 After Japan entered the war on the side of the Entente Powers she returned to Hong Kong.
-With the fall of Tsingtao and the sinking of the SMS Emden, she was redeployed to the 5th Destroyer Flotilla in the British Mediterranean Fleet in November 1914 accompanying Triumph, to support the Dardanelles Campaign.
+With the fall of Qingdao and the sinking of the SMS Emden, she was redeployed to the 5th Destroyer Flotilla in the British Mediterranean Fleet in November 1914 accompanying Triumph, to support the Dardanelles Campaign.

 On 25 April 1915 she was assigned to the 7th Squadron assigned to the Smyrna blockade.

 5 July 1915 found her on the Smyrna Patrol enforcing the blockade of the Turkish Coast from Cape Kaba to Latitude 38o30’E, 200 nautical miles including Smyrna.
 At this time she was based at Port Iero on the island of Lesbos.

 During March 1917 she provided escort for ships between Malta and Souda.
 During April 1917 she was in dry dock at Malta for a refit.
 Following this in May 1917 she was based at Mudros to patrol the Dardanelles.
 She remained in the Mediterranean until the end of the war.

 In 1919 she returned to home waters was paid off and laid up in reserve awaiting disposal.
 On 30 June 1920 she was sold to Thos.
 W. Ward of Sheffield for breaking at Preston.

 She was awarded the battle honour "Dardanelles 1915 - 1916" for her service.